aquilesC/aquiles.me/content/Getting started FastAPI on Raspberry Pi.md

 sudo apt install cargo
 ```

-Now we can install the python packages that are needed:
+Now we can install the python packages that are needed.
+It is important to install these packages inside a virtual environment, for example by first activating fastapi as we did earlier.

 ```bash
 pip install fastapi[all]